 The Company's management has evaluated the effectiveness of the Company's internal control over financial reporting using the "Internal Control - Integrated Framework (2013)" created by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") framework.
-Based on this evaluation, management has concluded that internal controls over financial reporting were effective as of March 31, 2021.
+The Company's internal control environment establishes the tone of the organization and other components of internal control over financial reporting, which is the responsibility of management and is subject to the oversight of SGRP's Audit Committee and SGRP's Board of Directors (the "Board").